-The quiet achievers of Bomber Command (and better drinkers than the Australians apparently ... they just didn’t broadcast it as much!) were the New Zealanders.
-Of the 6,000-odd Kiwis that served in Bomber Command, almost one third (1,850) were lost – a sobering statistic at any time but even more so when you consider the population of New Zealand at the time was roughly 1.6 million.
+The quiet achievers of Bomber Command (and better drinkers than the Australians apparently, they just didn’t broadcast it as much!) were the New Zealanders.
+Of the 6000-odd Kiwis that served in Bomber Command, almost one third (1,850) were lost; it's a sobering statistic at any time, but even more so when you consider the population of New Zealand at the time was roughly 1.6 million.
 Since we’re talking statistics, just what did this less-than-six-per-cent of Bomber Command’s personnel actually contribute?
-Well, it is Bomber Command so you can easily imagine their struggle for survival but for the ultimate narrative you cannot go passed Max Lambert’s superlative Night After Night.
+Well, it is Bomber Command so you can easily imagine their struggle for survival, but for the ultimate narrative you cannot go past Max Lambert’s superlative Night After Night.

-This is a wonderful-looking book with a simple but beautifully illustrated cover.
-The thick card cover is a little different to the norm – kind of like a cross between a paperback and a dust-jacket if that makes sense.
-In this case the quality presentation equals the content inside including the range of photographs (featuring one of the saddest images I have ever seen – a pilot, looking for all the world as though he’s asleep, still strapped to his seat as the mangled remains of his Wellington are recovered from the sea the day after his ditching ...
-I get emotional just thinking about it) which span the entire course of the war.
+This is a wonderful-looking book with a simple, but beautifully illustrated, cover.
+The thick card cover of this original edition is a little different to the norm, kind of like a cross between a paperback and a dust-jacket if that makes sense.
+In this case the quality presentation equals the content inside including the range of photographs (featuring one of the saddest images I have ever seen: a pilot, looking for all the world as though he’s asleep, still strapped to his seat as the mangled remains of his Wellington are recovered from the sea the day after his ditching, I get emotional just thinking about it) which span the entire course of the war.
 Easy to read, you’ll be surprised at how quickly you can devour 450+ pages of what can be confronting experiences.